All Products

 Description

-Stores the metadata of dynamic tables.
+Stores the metadata of Dynamic Tables.

-Stores the data lineage information of dynamic tables.
+Stores the data lineage of Dynamic Tables.

 Field